 Finally, I think the key here is "less is more" — a thin layer of the sweet potato filling is best.

 - 2 garlic cloves, minced

-- 3 tablespoons vegetable oil (or olive, grapeseed or canola oil)
+- 3 to 4 tablespoons neutral oil such as olive, grapeseed or canola

 - 4 cups grated peeled sweet potato